james-jory/amazon-personalize-filter-rotator/README.md

 ## <a name='Installingtheapplication'></a>Installing the application

 ***IMPORTANT NOTE:** Deploying this application in your AWS account will create and consume AWS resources, which will cost money.
 The Lambda function is called according to the schedule you provide but typically should not need to be called more often than hourly.
-Personalize does not charge filters but your account does have a limit on the number of filters that are active at any time.
-There are also limits on how many filers can be in a pending or in-progress status.
-Therefore, if after installing this application you choose not to use it as part of your monitoring strategy, be sure to follow the Uninstall instructions in the next section to avoid ongoing charges and to clean up all data.*
+Personalize does not charge for filters but your account does have a limit on the number of filters that are active at any time.
+There are also limits on how many filters can be in a pending or in-progress status at any point in time.
+Therefore, if after installing this application you choose not to use it as part of your solution, be sure to follow the Uninstall instructions in the next section to avoid ongoing charges and to clean up all data.*

 This application uses the AWS [Serverless Application Model](https://aws.amazon.com/serverless/sam/) (SAM) to build and deploy resources into your AWS account.

-To use the SAM CLI, you need the following tools.
+To use the SAM CLI, you need the following tools installed locally.

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3 installed](https://www.python.org/downloads/)